By Alyse Bacine

 • Supporting nervous system regulation before, during, and after sessions

-This foundation ensures that facilitators can work responsibly with the trauma that inevitably emerges during deep breathwork.
+This foundation ensures facilitators can work responsibly with the trauma that inevitably emerges during deep breathwork.
 They move at the pace the nervous system can integrate rather than pushing for dramatic breakthroughs.

 Training Programs and Courses